-Many (most?) of us aren’t really fearless when it comes to new ventures, perhaps heeling a bit further than we’re used to, going under a fixed bridge or through an opening one, sailing offshore, standing an overnight watch, or facing a squall.
+Many (most?) of us aren’t really fearless when it comes to new ventures.
+How do we get past new cruiser fear?
+Whether it’s heeling further than we’re used to, going under a fixed bridge or through an opening one, sailing offshore, standing an overnight watch, or facing a squall, what helps when we’re just starting out?

 It’s a question I’ve gotten a fair number of times: how do I not freak out and turn into a blubbering pile of jelly?

 Obviously, the first step is training.
-But most often the people who are asking me this have taken classes and are competent.
+The more you know, the easier it is to stay calm.
+But most often the people who have asked me this have taken classes and are competent.
 It’s “just” nerves.

 So how do you get over a case of nerves?